 5. Identify the time to regrind your tip

 Knowing the tip of your tungsten is important to make sure the tip is touching the weld puddle.
 You might get forced to regrind the tip.
 Over time the tungsten develops a ball.
 And you will find the low-quality tungsten arc.
-Since quality is the key part of TIG welding which can never be compromised.
-So if you find tip causing negative aspects on the quality then for the welder, take it seriously as a warning alarm to smooth the tip by regrinding it.
+Since quality is the key part of TIG welding it can never be compromised.
+So if you find a tip causing negative aspects on the quality then for the welder, take it seriously as a warning alarm to smooth the tip by regrinding it.
 Also, there is a chance of an encounter with an accident while balling with the project, hence make sure you save your time by keeping ready several tungstens.

 6. Keep consistent during the welding process